algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 Saint-Rémy-de-Provence is a highly **touristic** area in France.
 The local Intermarché supermarket asked us to develop a **functional  interface** that could **showcase possible wine and cheese pairings**, based on both their current stock and traditional French gastronomy.
 The goal was to make these pairings more accessible to people around the world, with a special focus on the many tourists visiting the region.
 The application will be able to **associate**, using a **custom database**, the different **wine and cheese combinations** with aswell, **dishes recommendations** (e.g Boeuf bourguignion for the Red wine).
-The team will focus on creating an **user intuitive interface** so everybody, even tourrist who are not trained in computer science, can understand it fully and use it in its proper way.
+The team will focus on creating an **user-intuitive interface** so everybody, even tourist who are not trained in computer science, can understand it fully and use it in its proper way.

 ---